ifeanyi-ugwu/winston_rs/README.md

 In this example:

 - The logger level is set to `info`.
-- The console transport logs only `error` messages.
+- The stderr transport logs only `error` messages.
 - The file transport logs `debug` and higher (i.e., `debug`, `info`, `warn`, and `error`).

 ### Formats